-Not surprisingly, there were many fishermen along that part of the coast.
+Not surprisingly, there were many fishermen along that part of the Zanzibar coast.
 The bigger local wooden sailing ships known as dhows were built and repaired a couple of kilometers away in the village of Nungwi.
-The canoe was pushed along by a pole rather than a paddle.
-Common scenes were seeing fishermen going out with their boats or cleaning fish right on the beach.
+Canoes were pushed along by a pole as well with a paddle.
+Common scenes were seeing fishermen going out with their boats, repearing nets or cleaning fish right on the beach.

 We had dry weather but there were often clouds which in combination with the corals reefs, often created a sea mosaic of changing shades of green and blues.
-Surprisingly the waters very clean and gentle and ideally warm for swimming.
+Surprisingly the waters very clean and gentle and ideally warm for swimming in Kendwa.

-On the northern end of Kwenda Beach towards Numgwi was an especially large Italian owned resort.
+On the northern end of Kendwa Beach towards Nungwi was an especially large Italian owned resort.
 They had a bridge out to a clusters of shops built above the water.
 It is said that all of the profits from such operations end up in the pockets of foreigners but at least they seemed to employ a lot of people to do their construction work.

 Collecting sea grass

 Multiple groups of women and girls went out on the reefs at extreme low tide to collected sea grass which is used in the cosmetic industry.
-This is probably a welcome addition to make money from the sea as fish stocks everywhere are on the decline.
+This is probably a welcome addition to make money from the sea as fish stocks in Zanzibar like everywhere are on the decline.